 Update: It happened.
 Lice invaded our household and it was the worst (more on that here)… and the lice lady said it probably wouldn’t have happened if we hadn’t slacked off on the peppermint spray.
 So yeah… we are now the most vigilant hair sprayers that have ever lived!

 So this is all of the makeup I own.
 No basket in the bathroom.
 No clear plastic drawer system.
 No caboodles (although I totally had one as a kid and LOVED THAT THING).
 If you see us at a speaking event, this is all I have on my face (and if you see me at Target, I usually have nothing but lip balm and maybe some salad in my teeth).
 The BareMinerals bronzer is awesome.
-I apply that with a big makeup brush (mine’s old but this one is similar) and occasionally I use this cover up under my eyes if I need it – but I’m pretty lazy about that.
+I apply that with a big makeup brush (mine’s old but this one is similar) and occasionally I use this concealer under my eyes if I need it – but I’m pretty lazy about that.

 Next I swipe this Nars Orgasm stick, which does magical things, under my cheekbones and I swipe this highlighter stick (which I am obsessed with) above my cheekbones and under my eyebrows and kinda… rub it in?
 Next, I put some brown eyeshadow on my lids (the darkest color in the four-pack) and on my eyebrows (sounds weird, but it subtly darkens them just a little).
 Then I use the lightest color from that eyeshadow kit under my eyebrows sort of on top of the highlighter.
 Next I curl my lashes and apply black eyeliner, which I’m legitimately terrible at doing (I have a steady hand for cutting in a wall, but the most unsteady hand for drawing on my eyes) and then I add some mascara.
+Note: this mascara blows every other mascara I’ve ever tried out of the water (and I stop strangers on the street to tell them about it).
+Truly.
+It is a miracle and people ask if I’m wearing fake lashes or using some sort of growth serum and all it is is this cheap grocery store mascara!
+CAN YOU TELL I’MCRAZY ABOUT IT?!

 I am NOT a makeup pro (I’m pretty much the polar opposite), but I thought it might be funny to make a two minute video of me putting on my makeup because it’s so fast and easy, and a few people have seen pics like this and said “what did you use on your cheeks?!
 How do you do your makeup?!”
 But is that a weird thing to do?
 I don’t know.
 Tell me if you’d find that helpful and maybe I’ll work up the courage to aim a camera at my face for two minutes and press record.